 Postsecondary Transfer Credits

-If you previously attended a postsecondary institution and are requesting transfer credits, you must submit official course descriptions to Enrolment Services – Undergraduate Admissions when you apply.
+If you previously attended a postsecondary institution and are requesting transfer credits, you must submit official course syllabi to Enrolment Services – Undergraduate Admissions when you apply.
 We determine transfer credits on an individual basis upon admission.

 For us to consider you for admission as a mature/adult student, you must be a Canadian citizen or permanent resident (landed immigrant) who has not been engaged in full-time studies for at least 2 years and has completed less than 1 year at a community college.
 You must have never attended a university and not meet the general admission requirements.

 To meet our general admission requirements, you will need to:

 - successfully complete the required prerequisite courses at the Grade 12 U/M level, or equivalent, for your program of choice and